-The Baccalaureate and Beyond Community College Mentoring Program was founded fourteen years ago with major funding from the National Science Foundation, the National Institutes of Health, PepsiCo Foundation, and private donors and corporations.
+The Baccalaureate and Beyond Community College Mentoring Program was founded sixteen years ago with major funding from the National Science Foundation, the National Institutes of Health, PepsiCo Foundation, and private donors and corporations.
 The goal of the program is to aid underrepresented minority, financially disadvantaged, and first generation community college students in completing a Bachelor’s degree in various fields of the liberal arts and sciences.
-Over 500 students have participated in the program.
+Over 600 students have participated in the program.
 Eighty-three percent have completed their AA/AS degree and are transferring to four-year institutions and 71% of these students are completing their Bachelor’s degrees.
 These figures compare to a national transfer rate of 30% and a bachelor’s completion rate of only 17%.
 Thirty-three percent of the students are pursuing post-graduate opportunities.
-The Baccalaureate and Beyond Community College Mentoring Program received the Presidential Award for Excellence in Science, Mathematics, and Education Mentoring (PAESMEM) from President Obama.
+The Baccalaureate and Beyond Community College Mentoring Program received the Presidential Award for Excellence in Science, Mathematics, and Education Mentoring (PAESMEM) from President Obama in 2011.

 Work on the Replication Project began with the “Building Bridges in STEM: Expanding SUNY’s Collaboration Among Community Colleges and Four-Year Institutions” Conference in November 2010, funded by grants from the SUNY Provost’s Office and the SUNY ODEI.
 The conference was attended by 30 two-year and four-year institutions.
 The purposes of the conference were to: 1) share information on the two-year to four-year transition; 2) explore elements of what a program would entail; and 3) formalize a consortium of interested institutions that would formulate a blueprint for collaborative action.
 In discussions following the conference with the interested institutions and the SUNY Provost, a regional approach was decided upon.
 A second Replication Conference, “Connecting and Collaborating to Foster SUNY STEM Student Success”, was held in Albany in November, 2012.
 The conference featured presentations by regional partners on efforts to promote student success.